Find Affordable College Courses

 5 Yearly Graduations

 University of Georgia comes in at #14 on our list of the most popular colleges offering graduate certificates in gerontology.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-For the 2020-2021 academic year, 5 graduate certificates were handed out to gerontology majors at UGA.
-Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 5 people received their graduate certificate in gerontology from UGA.
+Of these students, 76% were women and 41% were members of underrepresented racial-ethnic groups.

 #14